DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

    digests.
 4. Manually merge the verified release commit to `master`.
 5. Create the annotated `1.1.0` tag on that exact merged commit.
-6. Publish audited CPU and Vulkan Wheels to PyPI.
+6. Create the non-prerelease GitHub Release containing all nine verified Wheels and `CHECKSUMS.txt`.
-7. Create the non-prerelease GitHub Release and upload the verified Rockchip Wheels, the cleared A733 Wheel, and `CHECKSUMS.txt`.
+7. Optionally publish the five audited portable CPU/GPU Wheels to PyPI through the separate manual Trusted Publishing workflow.
 8. Download the public stable assets and repeat the clean-install smoke test.